Piracy: Caribbean

 The classic era of piracy in the Caribbean lasted from circa 1650 until the mid-1720s.
 By 1650, France, England and the United Provinces began to develop their colonial empires.
 This involved considerable seaborne trade, and a general economic improvement: there was money to be made – or stolen – and much of it traveled by ship.

 French buccaneers were established on northwestern part of Hispaniola after the devastations of Osorio as early as 1625, but lived at first mostly as hunters rather than robbers; their transition to full-time piracy was gradual and motivated in part by Spanish efforts to wipe out both the buccaneers and the prey animals on which they depended.
 The buccaneers' migration from Hispaniola's mainland to the more defensible offshore island of Tortuga limited their resources and accelerated their piratical raids.
-According to Alexandre Exquemelin, a buccaneer and historian who remains a major source on this period, the Tortuga buccaneer Pierre Le Grand pioneered the settlers' attacks on galleons making the return voyage to Spain.
+According to Alexandre Exquemelin, a buccaneer and historian who remains a major source for this period, the Tortuga buccaneer Pierre Le Grand pioneered attacks on galleons returning to Spain.

 The growth of buccaneering on Tortuga was augmented by the English capture of Jamaica from Spain in 1655.
-The early English governors of Jamaica freely granted letters of marque to Tortuga buccaneers and to their own countrymen, while the growth of Port Royal provided these raiders with a far more profitable and enjoyable place to sell their booty.
-In the 1660s, the new French governor of Tortuga, Bertrand d'Ogeron, similarly provided privateering commissions both to his own colonists and to English cutthroats from Port Royal.
+The early English governors of Jamaica freely granted letters of marque to buccaneers in Tortuga and to their own fellow citizens.
+At the same time, the growth of Port Royal provided these raiders with a far more profitable and enjoyable place to sell their booty.
+In the 1660s, the new French governor of Tortuga, Bertrand d'Ogeron, similarly issued privateering commissions to both his own colonists and English cutthroats from Port Royal.
 These conditions brought Caribbean buccaneering to its zenith.

 Henry Every is shown selling his loot in this engraving by Howard Pyle.
 Every's capture of the Grand Mughal ship Ganj-i-Sawai in 1695 stands as one of the most profitable pirate raids ever perpetrated.

-A new phase of piracy began in the 1690s as English pirates began to look beyond the Caribbean for treasure.
+A new phase of piracy began in the 1690s as English pirates looked beyond the Caribbean for treasure.
 The fall of Britain's Stuart kings had restored the traditional enmity between Britain and France, thus ending the profitable collaboration between English Jamaica and French Tortuga.
 The devastation of Port Royal by an earthquake in 1692 further reduced the Caribbean's attractions by destroying the pirates' chief market for fenced plunder.
 Caribbean colonial governors began to discard the traditional policy of "no peace beyond the Line," under which it was understood that war would continue (and thus letters of marque would be granted) in the Caribbean regardless of peace treaties signed in Europe; henceforth, commissions would be granted only in wartime, and their limitations would be strictly enforced.
 Furthermore, much of the Spanish Main had simply been exhausted; Maracaibo alone had been sacked three times between 1667 and 1678, while Río de la Hacha had been raided five times and Tolú eight.